dojo/docs/dojox/analytics/Urchin.rst

 There is only one optional parameter: ``loadInterval``.
 This defines the time in ms to repoll for the availability of the Google tracker.
 Set to a higher number for less processing, and a lower number for more frequent checks.
 Default is 420 in Dojo 1.2, and 42 in Dojo versions 1.3 and higher.

-The reduction in default interval time is the result of implementing a decaying timer, to ensure the analyitics tracker was loaded as quickly as possible, without continually running in the event the tracker is never resolved.
+The reduction in default interval time is the result of implementing a decaying timer, to ensure the analytics tracker was loaded as quickly as possible, without continually running in the event the tracker is never resolved.
 These options are defined by the ``decay``, ``timeout``, and ``loadInterval`` parameters. ``timeout`` defines the time in ms the ``loadInterval`` can become before quitting, and the ``decay`` defines a float to increment the ``loadInterval`` by.
 The default ``decay`` is 0.5, incrementing the interval by 50% on each iteration. eg:

 100, 150, 225, 345 ...